Dishes With Dad

 Brining your turkey legs is a critical step for making the best smoked turkey legs.
 The brine penetrates the meat to add flavor and moisture to the meat to help keep them from drying out during the slow cooking process.
 To brine turkey legs:

-1. Heat 2 cups of water to a boil.
-Add the salt and sugar and stir until dissolved, then turn off heat and add 4-5 cups of ice to cool the mixture.
+1. Dissolve the salt and sugar: Heat 2 cups of water to a boil.
+Add the kosher salt and brown sugar, then stir until dissolved.

-2. Combine the cooled mixture with the remaining water, ice, bay leaves, and peppercorns in a large stock pot.
+3. Combine the brine: Add the cooled salt-and-sugar mixture to a large stock pot or food-safe container with the remaining cold water, ice, bay leaves, and peppercorns.

-3. Submerge the turkey legs in the brine and cover, then refrigerate for at least 8 hours, up to 24 hours.
+5. Refrigerate: Cover and refrigerate for at least 8 hours, or up to 24 hours.

 Turkey legs shown submerged in a large stock pot filled with brine.